Take the FIRST Tech Challenge!

 How to start a new team.

-If a team does not yet exist at your school/501c3 organization or if additional teams are needed, use the information under “Register a Team” to get a team started.
+If a team does not yet exist at your school or in your area, or if additional teams are needed, use the information under “Register a Team” to get a team started.

 Multiple teams out of a given school/organization are welcome and can be eligible for all grants.
 Visit the GRANTS page for details.
 As FTC team numbers and kit of parts are reusable year to year, previously existing teams from a given school/organization must be registered for the current season before newly forming teams from that same school/organization can be considered for rookie grant funding.